ihabunek/twitch-dl/docs/shell_completion.md

 which works on Bash, Fish and Zsh.

-To enable completion, twitch-dl must be [installed](./installation.md) as a command and available by ivoking `twitch-dl`.
+To enable completion, twitch-dl must be [installed](./installation.md) as a command and available by invoking `twitch-dl`.
 Then follow the instructions for your shell.

 **Bash**